 Benefits of Gazing on the Candle:

-Alleviates insomnia, headache, and nightmares, it is an effective tool in the posse of techniques for fighting headache
+- Alleviates insomnia or induces sleep, headache, and nightmares, it is an effective tool in the posse of techniques for fighting headache

-Gazing on the nose tip or the nasal gaze is also known as Nasikagra Trataka.
+Gazing on the nose tip or the nasal gaze is also known as Nasikagra Trataka, a form of eye exercises.
 One can sit in any comfortable posture, keep the spine and the neck erect.
 Now fix both the eyes on the tip of the nose for one to two minutes.
 Repeat this multiple times by taking intervals of rest with closed eyes in between.

 Gazing between the Eyebrows:

 Also known as Bhrumadhya Trataka, it can be done by sitting in any comfortable posture keeping the torso and neck erect.
 Fix the gaze between the center of the eyebrows for one to two minutes, after which relax the eyes by keeping them closed for a few seconds.
 Repeat this for multiple times.
-This technique is also known as Shambhavi mudra.
+This one of the eye exercises technique is also known as Shambhavi mudra.

 Gazing between the eyebrows stimulates the olfactory and optic nerves: this, in turn, vitalizes the central and autonomic nervous systems.
 The nerves in the brain are soothed, generating a feeling of calmness.
 Moreover, the Mind and eyes are closely connected, the state of the Mind is reflected in the eye movements: agitated Mind will have the eye restless too and vice versa.
 It also helps activate the Ajna Chakra.